blahnikkai/Blackjack/README.md

-Plays the card game blackjack in the console
+Plays the card game blackjack in the console.
-Every player starts with $1000
+Every player starts with $1000.
-No doubling down or splitting pairs
+No doubling down or splitting pairs.